100 Notable alumni of

 -

-Ha Seung-Jin is a retired South Korean professional basketball player who has played in the NBA and the NBA D-League.
+Ha Seung-jin is a South Korean former professional basketball player who has played in the NBA and the NBA D-League.
 He was a second round draft pick (46th overall) of the Portland Trail Blazers in the 2004 NBA draft.
-At 7 ft 3 in, 305 lb, he was among the largest players in the NBA.
-He is also the first (and as of December 2023), only South Korean to play in the NBA.
+At 7 ft 3 in, 305 lb, he was among the tallest players in the NBA.
+He is also the first and only South Korean to have played in the NBA.

 -